googlearchive/HTMLImports/README.md

     });
     </script>

-The polyfill loads linked stylesheets, external scripts, and nested linked imports, but does not parse any data in the loaded resources.
+The polyfill loads linked stylesheets, external scripts, and nested HTML imports, but does not parse any data in the loaded resources.
 For parsing imports, combine HTML Imports with  [Custom Elements](https://github.com/Polymer/CustomElements).
 As long as the HTML Imports is loaded first, the Custom Elements polyfill will detect it, and process all imports when `HTMLImportsLoaded` event fires.

+#### Other notes

+- In a native HTML Imports, `document.currentScript.ownerDocument` references the import document itself.
+In the polyfill use `document._currentScript.ownerDocument` (note the underscore).

 ## Tools & Testing